alexbercik/Oscillating-Spring-BTBB/README.md

 # Oscillating-Spring-BTBB
-The code used in in the following Youtube video: TBD
+The code used in in the following Youtube video: https://youtu.be/mQqMUZqpkZw

 This uses two simple methods to solve the follwoing ODE: dy^2/dt^2= -(k/m)*y -g